Teradata/python-driver/README.md

 ### Cursor Attributes

+`.activityname`

+Read-only `str` attribute indicating the activity name of the current SQL statement, such as `Select`, `Insert`, or `Update`.

+The value `unknown` indicates the database provided an activity type code that the driver does not recognize.

+---

+`.activitytype`

+Read-only `int` attribute indicating the activity type code of the current SQL statement, such as `1` for Select, `2` for Insert, or `3` for Update.

+Activity type codes are documented in the [Activity Type section of the Teradata Call-Level Interface Version 2 Reference](https://docs.teradata.com/r/Enterprise_IntelliFlex_Lake_VMware/Teradata-Call-Level-Interface-Version-2-Reference-for-Workstation-Attached-Systems-17.20/Parcels/Common-Parcel-Fields/Activity-Type).

+---

 `.arraysize`

 Read/write `int` attribute specifying the number of rows to fetch at a time with the `.fetchmany()` method.
 Defaults to `1` meaning fetch a single row at a time.